slarda/harness/commands.md

  1. With Auth in place we must create a user with credentials then grant them client access to the engine-id:

-        harness user-add
+        harness user-add client <some-engine-id>
-        # a Bearer Token and user-id will be returned
+        # a user-id and secret will be returned
-        harness grant <some-user-id> client <some-engine-id>
-        # the <some-engine-id> is defined in </path/to/some-engine.json> file

- At this point the admin is expected to send the Bearer Token to the end user so they can use it with the SDK, which handles the Auth handshake.
+ At this point the admin is expected to send the user-id and secret to the end user so they can use it with the SDK.

  1. The end user sends events to the engine-id using the SDK and the engine does what it does.
 Some engines (Kappa style) will update the model in real time, others (Lambda style) will save up data until they are told to "train" when the model will be completely updated.